Rhetoric of Donald Trump: Falsehoods

 As part of their attempts to overturn the 2020 U.S. presidential election, Trump and his allies repeatedly falsely claimed there had been massive election fraud and that Trump had won the election.
 Their effort has been characterized as an implementation of the big lie propaganda technique, and has been described as a "firehose of falsehood".

 On June 8, 2023, a grand jury indicted Trump on one count of making "false statements and representations", specifically by hiding subpoenaed classified documents from his own attorney who was trying to find and return them to the government.
 In August 2023, 21 of Trump's falsehoods about the 2020 election were listed in his Washington, D.C. indictment, while 27 were listed in his Georgia indictment.

-In what Philip Rucker describes as "an apparent nod" to Trump, former FBI Director James Comey reflects on "the psychology of liars".
-Comey recalls being a prosecutor against the Mafia, his time in the Trump administration, and the loyalty pledge he was asked to make but refused:
+Former FBI Director James Comey reflected on what he described as “the psychology of liars” in a discussion of leadership and loyalty.
+In what journalist Philip Rucker described as “an apparent nod” to Trump, Comey drew comparisons between his experiences prosecuting the Mafia and serving in the Trump administration, including a loyalty pledge he said he was asked to make but refused.
+Comey wrote:

 "The silent circle of assent.
 The boss in complete control.
 The loyalty oaths.
 The us-versus-them worldview.
 The lying about all things, large and small, in service to some code of loyalty that put the organization above morality and above the truth....
 [Liars] lose the ability to distinguish between what's true and what's not", Comey writes.
 "They surround themselves with other liars....
 Perks and access are given to those willing to lie and tolerate lies.
 This creates a culture, which becomes an entire way of life."

 A 2024 New Republic article examined the relationship between lies Trump tells and his approval among voters, suggesting it has a significant impact on his support.